2018 Audi TTS

 The list of standalone options includes a Bang & Olufsen sound system, 20-inch alloy wheels, red brake calipers, and Nappa leather upholstery.
 White, black and yellow are the only standard colors, and anything else off of the palette adds a few digits to the price tag.

 Buyers can also order the optional Technology package, which bundles Audi connect, door mirrors that are auto-dimming and power-folding, Audi side assist, a rear-view camera, navigation and Audi's parking system plus.

-Every TT model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.
+Every TTS model is outfitted with dual front, side, head curtain and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.

 Alternatives to the Audi TTS include the Porsche 718 Cayman and the Alfa Romeo 4C.
 Buyers can also look at a fully-loaded BMW M240i.